If someone has ever asked you this question “are you really, okay?” raise a finger up…

-We all have been there, that moment we feel like something is wrong but we don’t know what it is.
+We have all been there, that moment we feel like something is wrong but we don’t know what it is.

-That period where we are hurt but are pretending to be strong to avoid unnecessary sympathy, that point where we have endured for so long, that we don’t even know the difference between what is real and what we want.
+That period where we are hurt but are pretending to be strong to avoid unnecessary sympathy,

 A popular quote says